yemoalakija/Blog/README.md

 | &check; | In the review section.
 Clicking the approve / unapprove / publish / unpublish toggles the approve and status signs
 | &check; | The view button is only visible if a review is published
 | &check; | In the comment section.
 Clicking the approve / unapprove toggles the approve and status signs
-| &cross; | When clicking delete / add genre the appropiate page loads and shows success page after submit
 | &check; | Total Users shows correct number of total users
-| &check; | Total Reviews shows the correct number of total reviews
+| &check; | Total blog shows the correct number of total blogs
 | &check; | Total Comments shows the correct number of total comments
 | &check; | Reviews that need approval shows the correct numer of reviews that need approval
-| &check; | Comments that need approval shows the correct numer of comments that need approval
+| &check; | Comments that need approval shows the correct number of comments that need approval

- Status | **Create A Review - User Logged In**
+ Status | **Create A Blog - User Logged In**
 |:-------:|:--------|
 | &check; | Title field is required
 | &check; | Title field does not accept empty field
 | &check; | Title field does not accept just spaces
-| &check; | Artist field is required
-| &check; | Artist field does not accept empty field
-| &check; | Artist field does not accept just spaces
-| &check; | Featured Image is not required
-| &check; | Fragment field is required
-| &check; | Fragment field does not accept empty field
 | &check; | Body field is required
 | &check; | Body field does not accept empty field
 | &check; | Category field defaults to Uncategorized
-| &check; | Fragment field is required
-| &check; | Fragment field does not accept empty field
-| &check; | Record Label is not required
-| &check; | Venue is not required
-| &check; | Genre field defaults to Uncategorized
-| &check; | Rating field defaults to 3
-| &check; | Status field defaults to Draft
-| &check; | Posting as shows name of logged in user
-| &check; | Review Success Page is displayed when the user submits the review and the form validation is ok.

 Status | **Create A New User - User Logged Out**
 |:-------:|:--------|